 Annual Membership Fees

-- Fees may be paid in two installments by check or credit card.
+Fees may be paid in two installments by check, credit card or at the Online Store.

 Ordination, Commissioning, Covering, and Accountability